 Volumio (formerly RaspyFi) is a Debian-based distribution originally made for the Raspberry Pi single-board computer, but later expanded to other embedded devices, including CuBox, BeagleBone Black and UDOO.
 It aims to fully integrate Music Player Daemon, an open-source music player server, into the current Debian releases and to optimise it for Audiophile-quality music playback.
 Volumio also makes it simple to play music library directly from a USB storage device or from any network-attached storage and it also enables users to listen to web-based radio stations from Spotify, Last.fm and SoundCloud.
 Starting in October 2014 the project no longer provided a complete Linux distribution; instead it develops Volumio as a music player application only which it makes available for various platforms.
 The Volumio distribution resumed development in 2016 and is available for x86 computers as well as several ARM devices.

 OB2D Linux (formerly B2D Linux) is a Debian-based Linux distribution developed in Taiwan, with user environment and read/write support for traditional Chinese.

-mAid (previously known as FWUL - Forget Windows Use Linux) is a desktop Linux distribution based on the Xfce edition of Manjaro Linux.
-The main purpose of the project is to build a small, fast, light and hassle-free distribution for general use.
+mAid (previously known as FWUL - Forget Windows Use Linux) is a desktop Linux distribution based on Manjaro Linux and featuring the Budgie desktop.
+The main purpose of the project is to build a small, fast, light and hassle-free distribution for working with Android devices.
 It comes with a custom installation program, a cross-platform remote control utility, some Android tools, and many standard Linux applications.

 |Search by Distribution Criteria (Advanced Search Form)